bguiz/covalent-rsk-sql-stream-demo-api/README.md

 Tips:

 - Edit `src/routes/index.js` to add more API endpoints.
+  - Add `src/routes/*-handler.js` - one per new route handler.
 - If you are querying a specific smart contract, try out the ["Topic Calculator (SQL)"](https://www.covalenthq.com/docs/tools/topic-calculator-sql), which is an SQL codegen tool that can come in handy.